-The Yale Investigative Reporting Lab aims to enhance the power of collaborative public-interest journalism.
+The Investigative Reporting Lab at Yale aims to enhance the power of collaborative public-interest journalism.
 Rooted in the idea that accountability-centered reporting is critical to a thriving democracy, we seek to deepen coverage of criminal justice, climate change, migration, mental health, and other themes, through experimentation with team-driven methods, pursuit of public records, new forms of multimedia storytelling, and more.

 Case Study